Creating a local table

 .*.sp* Disk chunks that are stored on disk with the same format as plain tables.
 They are created when the RAM chunk size exceeds the rt_mem_limit.

-For more information on the structure of disk chunks, refer to the plain table format)
+For more information on the structure of disk chunks, refer to the plain table files structure.

 Plain table